about the author

 CONCEALED CARRY FIREARMS IN ILLINOIS FOR OUT-OF-STATE RESIDENTS

-Fortunately, all out-of-state carry licensees are accorded limited carry rights here.
+Fortunately, all out-of-state carry licensees are accorded a small measure of rights here.
 Section 40 (e) of the IL Firearm Concealed Carry Act declares that “Nothing in this Act shall prohibit a non-resident from transporting a concealed firearm within his or her vehicle in Illinois, if the concealed firearm remains within his or her vehicle and the non-resident: (1) is not prohibited from owning or possessing a firearm under federal law; (2) is eligible to carry a firearm in public under the laws of his or her state or territory of residence, as evidenced by the possession of a concealed carry license or permit issued by his or her state of residence, if applicable.”
 Section 40 (e) goes on to stipulate that “If the non-resident leaves his or her vehicle unattended, he or she shall store the firearm within a locked vehicle or locked container within the vehicle in accordance with subsection (b) of Section 65 of this Act.”

 Section 65 (b) of the IL Firearm Concealed Act elaborates on the firearm storage provision, i.e., “any licensee … shall be permitted to carry a concealed firearm on or about his or her person within a vehicle into the parking area and may store a firearm or ammunition concealed in a case within a locked vehicle or locked container out of plain view within the vehicle in the parking area.
 A licensee may carry a concealed firearm in the immediate area surrounding his or her vehicle … only for the limited purpose of storing or retrieving a firearm within the vehicle's trunk.
 For purposes of this subsection, "case" includes a glove compartment or console that completely encloses the concealed firearm or ammunition, the trunk of the vehicle, or a firearm carrying box, shipping box, or other container.”
 There are two expressly forbidden exceptions to this parking area provision: 1) land, buildings, etc., under the authority of federal laws; and 2) nuclear reactor sites, buildings, land, etc.